fboender/scriptform/README.md

 ### Requirements

-ScriptForm requires:
+The binary release of Scriptform requires:

+* Glibc v2.2.5+

+The python release of Scriptform requires:

-* Python 2.6+
+* Python 3.6+

 No other libraries are required.
-Python v2.6+ is generally available by default on almost every major linux distribution.
-For other platforms Python is almost certainly available.

 ### Installation

 Get the package for your operating system from the [Github releases page](https://github.com/fboender/scriptform/releases).

+The **binary release** should work on most modern systems:

+Get the latest `*-bin64.tar.gz` release from the [releases page](https://github.com/fboender/scriptform/releases).

+Unpack it and copy it to some location in your `PATH`:

+    tar -vxzf scriptform-*-bin64.tar.gz
+    sudo cp scriptform-*-bin64/scriptform /usr/local/bin

 For **Debian / Ubuntu** systems: